 \section{Brouwer}

 The problem of finding an $\epsilon$-approximate fixed point of a continuous function was defined in Section~\ref{sec:model_results}.
 To quantify the query complexity of this problem, it is useful to consider a discrete version, obtained by discretizing the unit cube $[0,1]^d$.
-The discrete version of Brouwer was shown to be equivalent to the approximate fixed point problem in the continuous setting in~\cite{chen2005algorithms}.
+The discrete version of Brouwer is equivalent to the approximate fixed point problem in the continuous setting (\cite{chen2005algorithms}).